 Yvo Manuel Vas Dias was born on 11 June 1960 in Amsterdam.
-He is a transsexual man, a Buddhist with a Portuguese-Jewish background.
-A student of Ringu Tulku Rinpoche, Sakyong Mipham Rinpoche and a member of the Shambhala “Buddhist” Meditation Community.
+He is a transsexual man; a Buddhist with a Portuguese-Jewish background; a student of Ringu Tulku Rinpoche.

 As a child he always felt that he wanted to build bridges between different cultures and religions.
 In the 1980s he was educated as a social worker, and worked for various social-work organizations where he specialized in working with migrants, lgbt and bereavement counseling.
 After having worked as a social worker for a number of years, he switched to public relations.
 As a public relations manager he has worked for various lgbt, Buddhist, art and cultural organizations.
 He was also active as a committee member for public relations in lgbt, transgender and Buddhist organizations where he organized conferences, book presentations, festivals and Buddhist programmes and accompanied Buddhist teachers.
 During his transition he was well supported by his Buddhist teachers.
 Through years of meditation and mantra practice, as well as doing a number of retreats, his transition has been a good one.
 He is now also legally a man.